Edens Zero: Plot

-Early in Shiki's journey, the space pirate Elsie Crimson gifts him with the Edens Zero, an interstellar warship left by his deceased grandfather figure, the mechanical Demon King Ziggy.
-Shiki prepares for his voyage by searching the Sakura Cosmos for Ziggy's android crewmates, the Four Shining Stars.
-He also recruits other friends he encounters in the process, including Weisz Steiner, a criminal from another reality created by a chronophage; E.M.
-Pino, an EMP android built by Ziggy who suffers from memory damage; and Homura Kôgetsu, a young swordswoman and successor to one of the Four Shining Stars.
-Meanwhile, Rebecca gradually discovers her own Ether Gear ability to reverse time and travel between parallel universes.
+Seeking new friends and adventure, the three set out in search of Mother, the fabled goddess of the cosmos.
+Early in Shiki's voyage, the space pirate Elsie Crimson gifts him with Ziggy's interstellar warship, Edens Zero.
+Shiki assembles a crew from Ziggy's android companions, the Four Shining Stars, as well as others he befriends: Weisz Steiner, a criminal from an alternate history created by a time-eating Chronophage; E.M.
+Pino, Ziggy's memory-impaired EMP android; and Homura Kôgetsu, a young swordswoman and pupil of the deceased Shining Star Valkyrie Yuna.
+Meanwhile, Rebecca discovers her own Ether Gear ability to reverse time and travel between parallel universes, which she uses to save Shiki after he is killed by the crime lord Drakken Joe.